 Be warned: a lump sum payment could affect any benefits you’re currently receiving.
 Even someone with NO savings at all at the moment, who is claiming Universal Credit, could see their benefit payment drop.
 UC payments reduce once you have £6,000 in capital.
 As the maximum lump sum payment is £7,500, even if you have no savings right now, the lump sum could take you over this threshold.

 The amount you lose on your payment depends on how much capital you have between £6,000 – £16,000.
 It tapers off from a few pounds less each month to no payment at all.

 If your Universal Credit assessment period is coming up soon, you may want to wait to apply for your SEISS lump sum until AFTER your assessment date.
 This will ensure you receive one more full UC payment before it changes.

-This scheme won’t cover every freelancer or self-employed person.
-It covers about half of the 5 million self-employed (much lower than the 95% the Chancellor quoted – it appears people on the CIS scheme and directors of solo Ltd companies were excluded from that figure).
+The SEISS scheme won’t cover every freelancer or self-employed person.
+It it supposed to cover about half of the 5 million self-employed (much lower than the 95% the Chancellor quoted – it appears people on the CIS scheme and directors of solo Ltd companies were excluded from that figure).